What equipment your business can use

 Exceptions

-Under Section 22 of the Weights and Measure Act, a type approval is not required for:
+Under Section 22 of the Weights and Measure Act 1987, type approval is not required for:

 • automatic volumetric liquid dispensing machines.